miguelmartinn9/NODE-MartianRobots/README.md

 The input consists of 2 parts:
 1. Two integers to set the dimensions of the rectangle
 2. Robots positions and Instructions<br />

-The output is simply the las position of the robot plus whether it was lost.
+<p>The output is simply the last position of the robot plus whether it was lost.<p>

 ## How to run